Japanese submarine chaser No. 2

 The Japanese submarine chaser CH-2 was a of the Imperial Japanese Navy during World War II.
-Built by Mitsubishi Heavy Industries, Yokohama, she was completed on 25 March 1934.
+Built by Tōkyō Ishikawajima Shipyard, she was completed on 25 March 1934.

 Construction and design

 CH-2 was laid down at the Ishikawajima Shipbuilding & Engineering Co. shipyard, Tokyo on 9 June 1933, was launched on 20 December 1933 and commissioned on 25 March 1934.

 The ship was 64.0 m long at the waterline and 62.0 m between perpendiculars, with a beam of 5.90 m and a draught of 1.43 m.
 Displacement was 266 LT standard as built.
 Two diesel engines generating a total of 3400 bhp drove two propeller shafts and propelled the ship at a speed of 24 kn.

 Anti-submarine armament consisted of two depth charge throwers with 36 depth charges carried, while anti-aircraft armament consisted of two 40 mm guns and two machine guns.
 Crew was 45 officers and men.